praad/crawler/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  help         Displays help for a command list         Lists commands todo todo:create  Create a new todo with status and description todo:list    List all todos todo:update  Update status of the selected todo.
+  help           Displays help for a command list           Lists commands crawler crawler:start  Start crawling a website given by url: parameter
 ```

 ## Authors